amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 First, get the URL parameter that was specified in the URL that triggered the Applinks.

-After that, it judges whether the token passed from Secure WebView matches the token stored in MainActivity in "Processing the start of Secure WebView when the 'Amazon Pay Button' image is clicked".
+After that, it judges whether the token passed from Secure WebView matches the token stored in MainActivity in "Start Secure WebView when the 'Amazon Pay Button' image is clicked".
 By judging the token, we can detect and raise an error if this process is launched with an invalid transition.

-For example, let's say a bad user reads the URL to the "page that automatically transitions to the Amazon login screen" when launching Secure WebView, and sends it to another user via email.
+For example, let's say a bad user reads the URL to the "Page that automatically transitions to the Amazon login screen" when launching Secure WebView, and sends it to another user via email.
-If the user who was sent the URL clicks on the link in the email on their Android device, Chrome may launch and take them to the Amazon Pay login.
+If the user who was sent the URL clicks on the link in the email on their Android device, Chrome may be launched and take them to the Amazon Pay login screen.
 If the user logs in to Amazon Pay and selects an address and payment method, Chrome will also trigger Applinks, which means that if the user has installed the app, they will be able to execute the subsequent purchase flow.
-Since this may become a big problem depending on the screen flow, we have performed a token check in this sample app just in case.
+Since this may become a big problem depending on the implementation of the EC site, we check the token in this sample app just in case.

 After the token check, set the URL of the purchase page to MainActivity.
 The URL parameter "amazonCheckoutSessionId" is given to the URL of the purchase page, which is the exact same URL and the exact same conditions as the transition to the purchase page in the PC and Mobile browsers.